 CHAMP applicants pay a $50 nonrefundable fee.
 After that, all of our services, including our dogs and any specialized equipment that may be required, are provided free-of-charge.
 Graduates are expected to take full responsibility for the dog, including care and feeding of their canine partner after placement, veterinary care, as well as purchase items like dog dishes, leashes, toys, a kennel, etc.

 Maintaining a healthy, happy service dog is often more costly than maintaining a normal household pet.
 Your assistance dog will need a very high quality food and will likely visit the veterinarian more frequently, as its ability to work depends on continued good health.
 In addition, you will need to consider the potential costs of professional grooming, if needed.
 Service dogs must be clean and well-groomed at all times.
 Contact our office at (314) 653-9466 for an estimate of the cost of having a service dog.

 CHAMP strongly recommends that partners obtain health insurance for the service or facility dog in their care.
-CHAMP also has a Client Angel Fund is available to assist with a portion of extraordinary expenses such as surgeries or special food or medications if the client is unable to afford the expense.
+CHAMP also has a Client Angel Fund (CAF) available to assist with a portion of extraordinary expenses such as surgeries or special food or medications if the client is unable to afford the expense.
 Although CAF funds are limited, the well-being of our dogs is very important to us and we will assist if we can.

-Possibly, as long as your other animals will allow the assistance dog to work without interference.
+Possibly.
+Your other animal(s) must allow the assistance dog to work without interference.
 No aggression, no resource guarding (including attempting to get between other dogs and you.)
 Having another animal in the household may lengthen the amount of time it will take to find the right service or facility dog for your household, and, quite honestly, each additional animal in your household lessens the likelihood of a successful placement.
 CHAMP will consider these situations on an individual basis.